November 14, 2020, West Mifflin, PA

 “Bow down to me brittle human; I lay underneath ye olde ruins of steel, and no I have nothing to do with The Office!”-Century III Mall

 In November I headed up to Akron to visit my girlfriend but instead of spending most of our time in the ol’ rubber city, we took a nice day trip to the ol’ steel city.
 It had been a few years since I’ve been to Pittsburgh, and since I’ve been on such a mall kick the past year, I knew I had to check out the infamous Century III.
 I’ve heard so much about this place from Ace’s Adventures and Sal on YouTube, and it seemed like a quintessential dead mall that I needed to visit.
-I’m disappointed that I did not make the trip out here while it was still open in just 2019, but nonetheless on we go with my second dead mall review in Pennsylvania.
+I’m disappointed that I did not make the trip out here while it was still open in just 2019, but nonetheless on we go with my second mall review in Pennsylvania.
+This one being truly dead.

 Mall Information and History: